hannasg22/TNANP/README.md

 Let us see what procedure we must follow to develop the code.

 1. We introduce the model we want for the [potential](potentials.py) and the desired [initial and boundary conditions](generate_data.py).
 In our case, we used the fact that $u_s(r) \sim r$ for small r values and $u_d(r) \sim r^3$.
 This way, we had a method to implement the initial conditions for two independent solutions which would obey these properties in the initial point.
 For the final point, we used the fact that both eigenfunctions follow the form $u \sim e^{-kr}$ for large r values.
 So we have an idea of how the wavefunctions will behave in the final value.
-2. We implement the [equations](equations.py) we are trying to solve.
-As we are working with second order differential equations, it is convenient to convert each on a system on two first order differential equations.
-Later, this systems will be ready to be solved by many integration methods which work for first order ODEs.
+2. We implement the [equations](equations.py) we must solve.
+As we are working with second order differential equations, it is convenient to convert each on a system on two first order ODEs.
+Later, this systems will be ready to be solved by many integration methods which work for first order differential equations.
-3. Once we have the system we want to solve, we must follow a specific procedure to get all our conditions obeyed.
-Instead of implementing the shooting method directly from the starting point to the final point, we will use the **shooting method to a fitting point**.
-This means that we will make the solutions be continuous in a midpoint R rather than trying to make the functions obey the final boundary conditions (small changes make the functions diverge due to the exponential behavior for large r values).
-So, we will solve the 1st order ODEs using an [integration method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) implemented by SciPy and get the functions from the initial (ending) point to the midpoint.
+3. Once we have inserted the system, we must follow a specific procedure to get all conditions obeyed.
+Instead of implementing the shooting method directly from the starting point to the final one, we use the **shooting method to a fitting point**.
+This means that we will make the solutions be continuous in a midpoint R rather than trying to make the functions obey the final boundary conditions (small changes make the functions diverge due to the exponential behaviour for large r values).
+So, we solve the 1st order ODEs using an [integration method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) implemented by SciPy and get the functions from the initial (ending) point to the midpoint.
-4. Having this situation in mind, since we are facing two coupled second order equations, we will have two linearly independent solutions that are regular in the origin and that obey our initial conditions: $u_{s_A}, u_{d_A}$ and $u_{s_B}, u_{d_B}$.
-The same will happen in the final point with the boundary conditions.
-Consequently, we will have:
+4. Having this situation in mind, since we are facing two coupled second order equations, we will have two linearly independent solutions that are regular in the origin and obey our initial conditions: $u_{s_A}, u_{d_A}$ and $u_{s_B}, u_{d_B}$.
+The same happesn in the final point with the boundary conditions.
+Consequently, we have:

 $$u_{s_{out}}=A u_{s_A}(r)+Bu_{s_B}(r), \hspace{1cm} u_{s_{in}}=C u_{s_C}(r)+Du_{s_D}(r),
 $$